 Ted Kaczynski’s Destruction As The Unabomber

-For 17 years between 1978 and 1995, the Unabomber terrorized the mail with homemade bombs that killed three people and injured 23 more.
+Between 1978 and 1995, the Unabomber terrorized the mail with homemade bombs that killed three people and injured 23 more.

 Each device the Unabomber sent out was uniquely constructed.
 Many of the devices were made of, or with, wood.
 In most cases, the explosives were made from gun powder, match heads, and other readily available items.
 One resembled a cigar box and was left in a Northwestern University common area.
 Another, disguised as a wooden board with protruding nails, appeared in front of a computer store.